provectus/internship/README.md

 ## Questions

 ### Block 1 (Common - https://stackblitz.com/edit/js-v99jvs)
-    1. What is primitives?
-How can developer use it?
+    1. What are primitives?
+How can developers use them?
     2. What does keyword `this` mean?
-    3. How do you explain callback?
+    3. How would you explain what callback is?
-    4. What is function declaration and differences between their types?
+    4. What is function declaration and how do its types differ?
     5. Compare spread and rest operators.
 ### Block 2 (Async - https://stackblitz.com/edit/js-llr1ac-async-task)
-    1. JavaScript - synchronous or not?
+    1. JavaScript, is it synchronous or not?
-    2. Call key principle of Call Stack.
+    2. What is the key principle of Call Stack?
     3. What does AJAX mean?
     4. Promise hell.
-How to solve that?
+How would you solve it?
-    5. How to handle exceptions in JS?
+    5. How would you handle exceptions in JS?
 Two options.
-    6. Which framework will you choose for developing?
+    6. What framework would you choose for development?
+Explain why.
 ### Block 3 (TypeScript - https://stackblitz.com/edit/typescript-jdeo47)
     1. Is it possible to check types in runtime?
-If yes then how?
+If so, how?
-    2. What's the differences between private and protected fields?
+    2. How do private and protected fields differ?
-    3. How do interfaces help in developing?
+    3. How do interfaces help in development?
-    4. How to pass arguments into Class?
+    4. How would you pass arguments into Class?